 SOC 460 - Senior Seminar in Sociology (4)

 This is an integrating experience for the sociology major.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: 20 credit hours of sociology courses, including SOC 300, SOC 404, and concurrent enrollment in or completion of SOC 400, and a minumum 2.0 G.P.A., or consent of department chair.